DaveMielke/NBP/b2g/ui/doc/notes.rst

 The braille display (20 eight-dot cells) is at the front of the top.
 There's a small, round button just behind each cell - these are the cursor routing keys.
-The convex, square button to the left of the cursor routing keys is the Backward key, and the convex, square button to their right is the Forward key.
+The convex, square button to the left of the cursor routing keys is the Backward key, and the one to their right is the Forward key.

 The Front
 ~~~~~~~~~

-Two internal speakers (left and right channel) are at the left and
+Two internal speakers (for the left and right stereo channels) are,
-right ends of the front.
+corespondingly, at the left and right ends of the front.

 The internal microphone is just behind a very small slit in the middle of
 the front.

-The left Side
+The Left Side
 ~~~~~~~~~~~~~

 The earphone/microphone jack (3.5mm) is near the front of the left side.